 Smaller manufacturing companies and independent entrepreneurs face a challenge regarding the packaging and shipping of their products.

-For smaller businesses, it may be impractical or financially prohibitive to maintain an on-site packaging facility.
+For smaller businesses, maintaining an on-site packaging facility may be impractical or financially prohibitive.
 Manufacturers faced with this challenge often find it advantageous to partner with a co-packer or contract packaging firm.

 By outsourcing their warehousing, packaging, and shipping procedures, businesses can gain access to a full range of services while keeping a watchful eye on the bottom line.